Enabling Safer Cloud Use in Business

 If it’s connected to the internet, then it is vulnerable.
 In 2014, hackers broke into the Apple Cloud accounts of a number of celebrities, releasing their sensitive photos.
 Make sure whoever you choose to trust your company information with has comprehensive security measures to keep your data safe.

 If your data is breached, what happens?
 Does the fault lie with you or the Cloud owner?
-Some companies provide insurance in case your data is hacked and released online.
+Some companies provide cyber security insurance in case your data is hacked and released online.

 Compensation is often limited, so it pays to check the fine print of your user contract.